gm515/DeepCATS/README.md

 ## DeepCATS cell counting using the registration result

+The cell counting pipeline uses the registration result to target counting to particular structures.
+You could also ignore this and simply count in a stack of images.
+This section only concerns the execution of the pipeline.
+The next section will look at creating new models, adding data and generally improving the accuracy.

 ### Installation

-Get set up with Anaconda (Python 3) then install the deeplearnenv environment with
+Get set up with Anaconda (Python 3) then install the deeplearnenv environment using the file in the `additionaltools` directory.

 `conda env create -f deeplearnenv.yml`

-The repo contains everything which is needed (plus additional surplus code at the moment).
+You do not need to create a new environment prior to this as the goal of the above command is to duplicate the envirnment in the `deeplearnenv.yml` file.

 ### Instructions